omer650/PythonCalculator/CI_CD_DOCUMENTATION.md

 - Stored in: Repository Settings → Secrets and variables → Actions
 - Access: Encrypted at rest, masked in logs
 - Usage: Referenced as `${{ secrets.SECRET_NAME }}`
+- **Important:** Use Personal Access Tokens, never passwords
+  - Docker Hub: Use `DOCKER_TOKEN` (Personal Access Token)
+  - Tokens can be rotated/revoked without affecting account password
+  - Better security: scope-specific permissions, expiration support

 **GitLab:**
 - Stored in: Settings → CI/CD → Variables
 - Access: Can be protected (only available in protected branches)
 - Usage: Referenced as `$VARIABLE_NAME` or `${VARIABLE_NAME}`
+- **Important:** Use Personal Access Tokens for Docker Hub (`DOCKERHUB_TOKEN`)
+  - Never use account passwords in CI/CD
+  - Tokens are more secure and can be individually managed

 ## Testing and Validation